If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 I’ve been plugging my ukulele in and performing onstage for a decade and a half.
 For the most part, I’ve “been there, done that” and have found what works best for me over the years.
 That’s exactly what I’ll recommend to you.
 It’s not that other preamps are BAD, I just haven’t used them or choose not to.

-Personally, I require a parametric EQ section in any preamp I use.
+Personally, I require a semi-parametric EQ section in any preamp I use.
 It’s the hands-down best way to fine-tune the sound of your pickup and make adjustments depending on the room.
 This is an EQ that lets you precisely select which frequency to boost or cut (other EQs have fixed frequencies – a less precise approach).

 Currently, my favorite out of the six or so dedicated preamps I’ve tried is the Tech 21 Q\Strip.